zhzhmao/zhzhmao.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm Mao, a student at WASEDA University in the graduate school of information, production and systems.
+I'm Mao, a student at WASEDA University in the Graduate School of Information,Production and Systems.

 ## My work and research
 Unfinished to be continued